 Sean loves to sit down with a big pile of LEGO pieces and figure it all out.
 After all, that's what you did as a kid, right?

-Sean has over 2 million LEGO pieces.
+Sean has about 4 tons of LEGO pieces.

 His favorite piece is the "1x1 headlight brick".
 (You can use it three ways!)